5kilian/whack/README.md

 ## Customization

-For customization you can replace the background images in the resources directory.
+For customization purpose you can replace the background images in the resources directory.

+## License

+MIT